AdamC19/AFM_to_STL/README.md

 =====

 ##Overview:
 This is a plugin, written in Java for use with [ImageJ](https://imagej.nih.gov/ij/ "ImageJ Homepage").
-The plugin is a pilter that takes an image, copies it and converts it to grayscale, then uses the data to produce an STL format file suitable for 3D printing.
-It treats brighter value pixels at higher points, and creates a surface using these.
+The plugin is a filter that takes an image, copies it and converts it to grayscale, then uses the data to produce an STL format file suitable for 3D printing.
+It creates a surface using these, treating brighter value pixels as higher points.
 Before doing that, it creates a "floor" and "walls" (both required to facilitate 3D printability).
 The program outputs the STL in ASCII format, resulting in a rather large file, compared with a binary STL file containing the same information.

 =====
 ##Details on How the Program Works: